brianbrillo30/masili-system-version-2/README.md

 # BDRS: Web-based Barangay Document Requisition System with Face Recognition on Accessing Information for Barangay Masili, Calamba City, Laguna
+A Capstone porject Presented to the School of Computer Studies and Technology in Colegio de San Juan de Letran Calamba

 ### Code Requirements
 -